antoinemansour7/VehiQ/README.md

 Once you are done with all these steps, you can now open you browser and go to the following URL [http://localhost:8080/](http://localhost:8080/) to explore the project!

+## More information

+For more information on our project, please visit our [Wiki](https://github.com/cristina-trofimov/Matter-soen341projectW2024/wiki) page